-The goal of the Digital History Group is to bring together members of the HASTAC community who are interested in utilizing digitized databases, visualization tools, mapping techniques, text mining, network analysis, and other emerging tools for studying the past in new ways.
+The goal of the Digital History Group is to bring together members of the HASTAC community who are interested in utilizing emerging digital tools for the study of the past.

 The idea of "Digital History" has been around for a while.
 New sites affiliated with History Departments at universities across the U.S. and around the world keep popping up.
 Several historians maintain excellent blogs and websites.
 Most importantly, a multitude of digital tools have inspired new ways of thinking about the past.
 For example, computer programs for visualizing terms, texts and data more generally, are changing the ways history can be written and communicated.
 Interactive mapping projects allow historians to see data spread across geographic space and thus draw innovative conclusions about the past.
 These changes have also inspired new practices in the field; collaborative labs are themselves products of the globalizing turn in the historical profession.
 What does the rapidly changing academic environment mean for the field of history--the practice of historical research, writing, teaching, and public engagement?
 The HASTAC Digital History Group will help us to navigate this rapidly evolving terrain and to share ideas for our own research.
 This group is open to everyone and we welcome your participation.